sambgordon/Calculator.js/README.md

 ___
 # Javascript-Calculator
-This is a calculator designed in Javascript, as a fork from [thecodeplayer.com](http://thecodeplayer.com/walkthrough/javascript-css3-calculator).
+This is a calculator designed in Javascript, built for [thecodeplayer.com](http://thecodeplayer.com/walkthrough/javascript-css3-calculator).

 ### Overview
 Supports floating-point numbers and multiple in tandem operations.